amirishere101/Unity-Side-Scroller-Project/README.md

-This is a game I am working on as a hobby.
-It is a difficult 2D side-scroller based around strategy, movement, and stealth.
+This is a test game I created to test state machines in C# for unity.